Imperial Sunset Ruby, Revival Carnival.

 Acanthus 7" 4-toed bowl, 3800/49B

-Imperial often revived old patterns and moulds that were used previously for Classic Carnival / EAPG production, but their Contemporary Carnival should bear their Imperial mark (IG, LIG or ALIG).
+Imperial often revived old patterns and moulds that were used previously for Classic Carnival / EAPG production, but their Revival Carnival should bear their Imperial mark (IG, LIG or ALIG).
 Of the pieces listed above, these were previously made also in Classic Carnival: Robin, Fieldflower, Lace/Imperial Lace (known as Octagon by Classic collectors), Four Seventy Four vase (but not in the shape shown here for Contemporary Carnival), Diamond Lace, and Rose/Imperial Rose (known as Open Rose by Classic collectors).

-Note that the Four Seventy Four compote in Classic Carnival has an 8-sided base, whereas the Contemporary pieces have a round base.
+Note that the Four Seventy Four compote in Classic Carnival has an 8-sided base, whereas the Revival pieces have a round base.
 The full fascinating story of the Four Seventy Four pattern (OMN "La Rochelle") is told here: Imperial's Four Seventy Four - The Story Behind the Glass.

 The Octagon pattern, originally called "The Bellaire" also has an amazing story - read it here: Imperial's Octagon - The Story Behind the Glass.

-See more Imperial Contemporary Carnival catalogues.
+See more Imperial Revival Carnival catalogues.